Indra's Net and the Midas Touch

 We live today in a global web of interdependence, connected technologically, economically, politically, and socially.
-As a result of these expanding and deepening interdependencies, it has become impossible fully to control--or foretell--the effects of our actions.
+As a result of these expanding and deepening interdependencies, it has become impossible fully to control—or foretell—the effects of our actions.
 The world is rife with unintended consequences.
-Wall Street’s reckless investment in toxic assets recently produced massive defaults and a global economic recession.
-Our attachment to fossil energy is producing a climate default.
-The first law of human ecology--which declares that we can never do merely one thing--is a truth we ignore at our peril.
+The first law of human ecology—which declares that we can never do merely one thing—is a truth we ignore at our peril.
 In Indra's Net and the Midas Touch, Leslie Paul Thiele explores the impact of interdependence and unintended consequences on our pursuit of sustainability.

 Unfortunately, good intentions provide no antidote to the law of unintended consequences, and proffered cures often prove worse than the disease.
 Biofuels developed for the purpose of reducing carbon emissions, for example, have had the unintended effect of cutting off food supplies to the needy and destroying rain forests.
-The challenge we face is to be ingenious and adaptive in our pursuit of sustainability.
-But we cannot simply invent our way out of our ecological and economic crisis.
-Rather, we must fundamentally transform our patterns of thinking and behavior.
+We must fundamentally transform our patterns of thinking and behavior.
 Thiele offers the intellectual and moral foundations for this transformation, drawing from ecology, ethics, technology, economics, politics, psychology, physics, and metaphysics.
 Awareness of our interconnectedness, he writes, stimulates creativity and community; it is a profound responsibility and a blessing beyond measure.

 Hardcover$30.00 X ISBN: 9780262016094 344 pp. | 6 in x 9 in 1 figure